iamarunbrahma/iamarunbrahma/README.md

 - 📫 Connect with me on: **linkedin.com/in/iamarunbrahma**

 - ⚡ Hobbies: **During weekends, I would either go on trekking or I would be cooking some delicious oriental cuisine.
-I am passionate about investing and love to read annual reports (or listen to con calls during free time).**
+I am passionate about investing and reading annual reports (or listen to con calls during free time).**

 <h3 align="left">Connect with me on:</h3>
 <p align="left">